Miss Kentucky Teen USA

 The Miss Kentucky Teen USA competition is the pageant that selects the representative for the state of Kentucky in the Miss Teen USA pageant.

+Although Kentucky has not produced a Miss Teen USA titleholder, five delegates have placed as Top 5 or Top 6: Krista Keith in 1983, Kristi Dawn Hicks in 1989, April Vaughn in 1990, Kristen Johnson in 2000 and Tara Conner in 2002.
+Their most recent placement was Taylor Hubbard who placed in the Top 15 in 2010.

-Gabriella Hembree of Carrollton was crowned Miss Kentucky Teen USA 2022 on March 26, 2022 at The Center for Rural Development in Somerset.
-She represented Kentucky at Miss Teen USA 2022 in Reno, Nevada.
+Reese Burt of Lexington was crowned Miss Kentucky Teen USA 2025 on July 19, 2025, at The Vern Riffe Center for the Arts Shawnee State University in Portsmouth.
+She represented Kentucky at Miss Teen USA 2025.

 Eligibility

-The participant must be a single, legally recognized female between the ages of 14–18 years old.
-Specifically, the contestant has to be under 19 years old before January 1 of the pageant year.
+The participant must be single, legally recognized female, between the ages of fourteen and eighteen years old.
+Specifically, the contestant has to be under nineteen years old before January 1 of the pageant year.
 Also, the applicant must have never been married, pregnant, or had a marriage annulled.
 A contestant can only be eligible if she is a United States citizen and remains a United States citizen throughout the competition at both a state and national level.
 She must have lived in the state she desires to compete in permanently, at least six months prior to the pageant date, or be a full-time student in the state with one semester completed by December 31 of the pageant year.